jlweand/DssVisualizer/docs/source/limitations.rst

 * Mark has come across HTML5 functionally that works in Chrome, but not the Webkit.
 I don’t remember the specifics of what though.

-*window.open does not work with Webkit
+* window.open does not work with Webkit

+* You cannot change the Renderer plugins on the fly.
+You must restart the application so the index.html can be recreated with the new plugin scripts.
+You can, however, change the DB on the fly.

 Things that may seem weird
 --------------------------